PPL » Aircraft Tech Knowledge (A) » Definitions, Terminology, Units and Abbreviations

 (b) inertia;

-- A property of matter by which it continues in its existing state of rest or uniform motion in a straight line.
+- The property of matter that resists any change in its state of rest or uniform motion in a straight line

 To see more, you must subscribe for licence "PPL" or sesssion "Aircraft Tech Knowledge (A)"